bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a way to create a single app page.
+Much easier way of combining all the things you use in JS.

 1. Describe component state.

+Component State is where you store information coming back from api request to use later.

 1. Describe props.

+Props are items you pass in from the request to populate your page.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Results of running code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.